jeffallen13/ewage/README.md

-## Sizing up the global impact of electronic wages on consumers’ digital payment propensity
+## Sizing up the Global Impact of Electronic Wages on Digital Payment Usage

 ### Getting Started

-This repository contains the replication files for the paper, "Pay it forward (digitally): sizing up the global impact of electronic wages on consumers’ digital payment propensity."
+This repository contains the replication files for the paper, "Pay it Forward (Digitally): Sizing up the Global Impact of Electronic Wages on Digital Payment Usage."
 Users can either clone the repository or download the zip file.
 Both options are available under the green **Code** drop-down button.

 The following execution scripts replicate the analysis in the paper: